Canadian-owned. Canadian-delivered. Canadian data residency.

 No developer headcount required

-Who this is for
+Who Power Automate consulting is built for

-Fusion's Power Automate consulting is built for Canadian businesses that:
+Fusion Computing’s Power Automate consulting is built for Canadian businesses that:

 • Have 15 to 200 employees

-What Does a Power Automate Engagement Look Like?
+What does a Power Automate engagement look like?

 Week 1–2